SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Cryptography/Digest/ReadMe.md

-This Folder contains the Foundation::Cryptography::Hash source code.
+This Folder contains the Foundation::Cryptography::Digest source code.

-	(VERY PROTOTYPE DEFINITION AT THIS STAGE)

 	Overview

-	We have Algorithms - that take a stream of bytes and convert it to a Hash::ReturnType.
+	We have Algorithms - that take a stream of bytes and convert it to a Digester<>::ReturnType.
 This is all template driven (at least the types and choice of algorithm) - so invoking a hash algorithm can be inlined.